 - Windsor & Newton gouache - needs mixing with water before use, colors vary

-- Dr. Martin's Copperplate Gold - what I use for any professional work: prints, envelopes, etc
+- Dr. Martin's Copperplate Gold - what I use for any professional work: prints, envelopes, etc - (can be found at Hobby Lobby)

-- For practicing: 24lb inkjet printer paper or paper with a higher weight, otherwise ink would bleed
+- For practicing: 24lb inkjet printer paper or paper with a higher weight, otherwise ink would bleed (can be found at Staples, Office Depot, etc)

 - Cardstock: Neenah Paper - my favorite cardstock to use - 80lb Cover for cards or prints or if I'm in a crunch and need it locally, I use 110lb Text Cover found at Office Depot.